hakimuga/BIP-language/README.md

 The BIP grammar written in Xtext

 If you want to use this code.
-It necessitates my agreement !
+It necessitates Verimag agrement